 You can learn more about man to man defense in Basketball Man To Man Defense.

 A press defense is a type of defensive formation where teams apply pressure either in the half-court or full-court.
 Press defenses are designed to force turnovers by setting traps and applying constant pressure forcing mistakes.
 You may have heard of a half-court press or full-court press which describes where on the court defensive players will start applying pressure on the dribbler.
 Press defenses are used when defenses want to get the ball back quicker than usual and do not want to give the offense a chance to score.
 It can be used both in desperation and strategically throughout a game.
 A press defense requires a lot physically from players, and so it can't be used throughout the whole basketball game.
-Also, while a well-executed press leads to turnovers, a badly executed press defense will lead to easy an point for the opponent.
+Also, while a well-executed press leads to turnovers, a badly executed press defense will lead to easy points for the opponent.